About us

 14 to 18 year olds are served by four Explorer Scout Units across the District, including a specialised Young Leaders Unit.
 In every case, we help young people from 6-18 years find their own adventure, on their own terms.

-There are eight Scout districts in the County: Cheltenham, Cotswold, Cotswold Vale, Gloucester, North Cotswold, The Royal Forest of Dean, Stroud & Tetbury, Tewkesbury.
+There are nine Scout districts in the Gloucestershire: Cheltenham, Cotswold, Cotswold Vale, Gloucester, North Cotswold, The Royal Forest of Dean, Stroud & Tetbury, Tewkesbury and Park

 Tewkesbury District is in the north of the county and includes the towns of Bishops Cleeve and Winchcombe as well as Tewkesbury itself and the rural areas between.
 The District badge, designed by our late District Commissioner Keith Robinson, depicts a bishop's mitre and crook, a sword and a rose.